icebob/moleculer-java-site/src/lifecycle.md

 ### Stopping logic

-When you call `broker.stop` or stop the process, at first broker send a `DISCONNECT` message to remote nodes, so they can route the requests to other instances instead of services under stopping.
+When you call `broker.stop()` the Service Broker sends a `DISCONNECT` message to remote nodes, so they can route the requests to other instances instead of services under stopping.
-Next, the broker starts stopping all local services.
-After that, the transporter disconnects.
+Then the ServiceBroker stops all local services and the Transporter.

 ## Service lifecycle